 There was an almost sinister feeling of relief in the boardroom.
 Until a firm voice cut through the silence with a final question: Well done fleet review team.
 But which 5 stores are the most productive, which are the 5 least productive and why? (more…)

 A long time ago in a galaxy far, far away… (retail) humans and many species of (online) aliens co-exist with robots who assist their routines.
 Travelling between planets takes place offline as well as online.
-The same goes for shopping, where retail spacecrafts range from small starfighters called mom & pop shops to battle stations such as the moon-sized Death Star (called Zalando). (more…)
+The same goes for shopping, where retail spacecrafts range from small starfighters called mom & pop shops to battle stations such as the moon-sized Death Star (Online Platforms). (more…)

 Three innovative distribution models currently help retailers to survive the Covid-19 lockdowns and new players to disrupt traditional markets. (more…)